LukeIreland1/Tool-Solutions/docker/pytorch-aarch64/README.md

   ``` > docker images ```

 ## Running MLCommons benchmark

-Please refer to (https://github.com/mlperf/inference/tree/master/vision/classification_and_detection) for instructions to download datasets and models.
-Examples scripts are provided in the $HOME directory of the final image.
+To run ResNet34-ssd with the COCO 2017 validation dataset for object detection, download the dataset and model using the example scripts provided in the `examples/MLCommons` directory of the final image.

-To run resnet34 on coco dataset for object detection:
+  * `download-dataset.sh` downloads the Coco 2017 dataset using CK to `${HOME}/CK-TOOLS/`
+  * `download-models.sh` downloads the resnet34-ssd model.

+Set `DATA_DIR` to the location of the downloaded dataset and `MODEL_DIR` to the location of the downloaded model.

   ``` > export DATA_DIR=${HOME}/CK-TOOLS/dataset-coco-2017-val ```

   ``` > export MODEL_DIR=$(pwd) ```

+From `examples/MLCommons/inference/vision/classification_and_detection` use the `run_local.sh` to start the benchmark.
   ``` > ./run_local.sh pytorch ssd-resnet34 cpu ```

-Use MKLDNN_VERBOSE=1 to verify the build uses oneDNN when running the benchmarks.
+_Note: use DNNL_VERBOSE=1 to verify the build uses oneDNN when running the benchmarks._

+Please refer to (https://github.com/mlperf/inference/tree/master/vision/classification_and_detection) for further details.